albertdudek7/Credit_Risk_Analysis_with_Machine_Learning/README.md

 # credit-risk-classification

-The following in-class activities helped with structuring the code: logistic_regression_solution, random_forest_solution, decision_trees_solution

 Overview of the Analysis
-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-Explain the purpose of the analysis.
-Explain what financial information the data was on, and what you needed to predict.
-Provide basic information about the variables you were trying to predict (e.g., value_counts).
+1. Purpose of Analysis
+- The purpose of this analysis was to build a model that will help predict and identify the credit risk classification of a loan from peer-to-peer lending services.

+2. Loan Classifications
+- The two classifications for loans were either healthy(0) or high-risk loans(1).

+3. Financial Information provided
+- The following financial information was provided to aid in the predictions: loan size, interest rate, borrower income, debt to income, number of accounts, derogatory marks, total debt and loan status.
+- The financial information factored into assessing whether a loan is healthy or a high-risk loan based on those factors.
+Simply, the probability that the loan would be paid in full and on-time.
+In other words, the creditworthiness of borrowers.
+- The vraibles that I was trying to predict (value_counts) was whether a loan is healthy(0) or a high-risk loan(1).

-Describe the stages of the machine learning process you went through as part of this analysis.
+4. Describe the stages of the machine learning process you went through as part of this analysis.
+  The stages of the machine learning process were split into:
+  (1) Read the csv data into a Pandas DataFrame.
+  (2) Create lavels sets y (loan_status) and create features X DataFrame from the remaining columns.
+  (3) Split the data into training and testing sets using train_test_split.
+  (4) Fit a logistic regression model by using the training data and save predictions for the testing data labels and the fitted model.
+  (5) Test and Evaluate the model's performance by generating a confusion matrix and printing the classification report.

-Briefly touch on any methods you used (e.g., LogisticRegression, or any resampling method).
+5. Briefly touch on any methods you used (e.g., LogisticRegression, or any resampling method).
+- A logistic regression model was fit using the training data.
+The predictions for the testing data lavels were saved by using the testing feature data and the fitted model.

 Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 Machine Learning Model 1:

 Description of Model 1 Accuracy, Precision, and Recall scores.
-Machine Learning Model 2:

-Description of Model 2 Accuracy, Precision, and Recall scores.
-Summary
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-Which one seems to perform best?
-How do you know it performs best?
-Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the 1's, or predict the 0's? )
-If you do not recommend any of the models, please justify your reasoning.
+The following in-class activities helped with structuring the code: logistic_regression_solution, random_forest_solution, decision_trees_solution

 Instructions
 The instructions for this Challenge are divided into the following subsections: